 Slowing Down Makes Us Happier

-Slowing Down Means:
+Slowing Down Includes

 going with the flow,

-finding your focus + savouring
+finding focus + savouring

-Why Slowing Down Matters
+How Slowing Down Works

 In our world of fast and busy, slowing down can be difficult to do.
 Yet, rest, in its many forms, is essential to all growth – physical, emotional, intellectual and spiritual.
 When our bodies break down they need time to rest, rebuild and strengthen.
 This is true of our hearts, minds and souls as well.
 When kids learn to simply rest, breathe, go with the flow and focus on being in this present moment, they can slow down enough to grow.